CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/README.md

 **Run**

-Edit the `.user.env` to specify the local directories to mount the project code, data, and outputs.
+Edit the `.env` to specify the local directories to mount the project code, data, and outputs.
 These are specified by the `LOCAL_*_DIR` variables.
 Then you can